openshift/openshift-origin-design/designs/virtualization/4.5/Scheduling/Dedicated-resources/dedicated-resources.md

 # Dedicated resources

-Enabling dedicated resource for a VM workload.
+Enabling dedicated resources for a VM workload.

 ![vm page](img/Dedicated-resources-0-0.jpg)
 'Dedicated resources' requirement is placed in the Scheduling section of the VM details tab.
 The default is 'No dedicated resources applied'